cs-fullstack-master/Frontend_Set_Events2/README.md

 ### Exercise 2
-Use the included HTML file ```index.html``` to do the following exercising using classList instead of javascript styling.
+Use the included HTML file ```index.html``` to do the following exercise using `classList` instead of javascript inline styling.
 Make any necessary CSS definitions in a stylesheet.

 1) Make all inputs have a 3px red border
 2) Give everything with the class 'hello' a white background